 There’s more to nailing Portland’s signature casual-cool look than simply popping on a little plaid and a pair of hiking boots.
 After all, a true local is prepared to cycle to work, dodge raindrops and hoof it to a gallery opening in one versatile ensemble.
 Luckily, the abundant selection of talented local makers in the West End and Nob Hill shopping districts make it easy to snap up some quintessentially Portland accessories.
 Read on for tips on how to dress like a Portlander (no kilts, handlebar mustaches or roller-derby socks required).

 How to Dress Like a Portlander

 A stylish yet durable bag that keeps all of your necessities in one easy spot is definitely on any local’s gotta-have-it list.
 Orox Leather creates hand-made goods that are built to last, including purses and briefcases made from domestically sourced leather and sustainable (often even recycled) trappings.

 City guys and gals need their feet to look good but still be able to walk for blocks.
-Danner Boots has been proudly based in the Pacific Northwest for more than 80 years (you can even try out the iconic red-laced boots from the film Wild!), and a pair of iconic thick-soled Doc Martens can be found at their West Burnside outpost.
+Danner Boots has been proudly based in the Pacific Northwest for more than 80 years (you can even try out the iconic red-laced boots from the book and following film Wild), and a pair of iconic thick-soled Doc Martens can be found at their West Burnside outpost.

 No Portlander’s outfit is complete without the addition of a printed Pendleton (Oregon-based since 1863) Portland Collection cardigan.
 Find yours at Frances May.
 Try on their iconic flannel shirts and wrap yourself in a printed wool blanket downtown at Pendleton’s Home Store, where their expertly made woolen goods can often be found at discount prices.